polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/erc20-token.md

 ---
 title: Build a token contract
-description: Build a smart contract to create ERC-20 tokens and transfer them between accounts.
 ---

 This tutorial illustrates how you can build an ERC-20 token contract using the ink! language.